jimmoua/coms2223/Week05.md

 [label] [op-code] [operands] [comment field]
 ```

 If no label, there is at least 1 space in the label field.
-The operands usually
+The operands
-respond in what is appropriate for the op-code.
-The comment field usually has
+(something that can be manipulated) usually respond in what is appropriate for
+the op-code.
+The comment field usually has some special character for it (for
-some special character for it (for x86 ASM, it's a semicolon).
+x86 ASM, it's a semicolon).

 ### Pseudo-Operations